-The Senate of the University of Glasgow has agreed with the Academic Council of The Glasgow School of Art that a joint procedure for the consideration of appeals against academic decisions be established for candidates following courses which are taught wholly or partly in The Glasgow School or Art, and which lead to awards of the University of Glasgow.
-Appeals will be considered by a joint The Glasgow School of Art and University of Glasgow Appeals Committee (see §5).
+The Senate of the University of Glasgow has agreed with the Academic Council of The Glasgow School of Art (hereinafter referred to as GSA) that a joint procedure for the consideration of appeals against academic decisions be established for candidates following courses which are taught wholly or partly in the GSA, and which lead to awards of the University of Glasgow.
+Appeals will be considered by a joint GSA and University of Glasgow Appeals Committee (see §5).

-This procedure has been approved by the Senate of the University and the Academic Council of the School and covers appeals against academic decisions on progress and final degree examination(s).
+This procedure has been approved by the Senate of the University and the Academic Council of the GSA and covers appeals against academic decisions on progress and final degree examination(s).
 It applies to all Undergraduate, Taught Postgraduate and Research Postgraduate students.

-The School shall provide an annual report to the Liaison Committee of the University of Glasgow and The Glasgow School of Art.
+The GSA shall provide an annual report to the Joint Liaison Committee of the University of Glasgow and GSA.
 The report will contain a review of activities in relation to academic appeals.